 Penn State DuBois faculty and staff can use a payroll deduction form to make contributions.
 This form can be found at Giving to Penn State.
 Remember to specify that the gift is for the DuBois campus and what area you would like to contribute to (ex.
 Future Fund, Athletics, Kids in College).

 Much like cash, gifts of stock are tax deductible at full fair market value.
 The donor is not taxed on long-term capital appreciation.
 Your broker or tax adviser can be helpful to you in making this kind of gift.

 Deferred gifts include Bequests by Will, or a number of Charitable Remainder or Gift Annuity programs.
-For more information about these types of gifts, call Jean Wolf at the Office of Development and Alumni Relations 814-372-3038 or email her at firstname.lastname@example.org.
+For more information about these types of gifts, call Jean Wolf, Director of Development, 814-372-3038 or email her at firstname.lastname@example.org.

 In Memorial/In Honor of Gifts

 To make a gift in memory of someone, please include with your contribution the name(s) and address of the family member(s) to whom you would like an acknowledgment sent.
 To honor a special person by making a gift in their name, please include with your contribution the honoree’s name and address, so the University may notify the person of your thoughtfulness.

 The Pennsylvania Department of Community Economic Development has approved the Corporation for Penn State as an Educational Improvement Organization under the EITC program.
 This designation allows businesses to contribute to Penn State DuBois innovative educational programs such as Kids In College (Infants – 6th grade), Math Options (7th grade girls) and Art, Science and Technology Institute (7th – 12th grades) and receive a tax credit in addition to their federal charitable deduction.